smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Nan Lin.md

 # Nan Lin Progress Report RIF4.0
 Principal Work Area: **Java Middleware**
 ### 2015
+#### June
+RIF development team decides not to distribute the whole set of ICD 10 code in case violating the WHO copyright accidentally.
+Instead, only a sample set of ICD 10 code, which is used in the table “sahsuland_cancer” (around one percent of the whole), will be provided in order to demonstrate RIF features.
+The format of such a sample file (the target) should be XML as its details can be easily understood and parsed by third parties.

+A version of ICD 10 file from a WHO website is downloaded; this peculiar XML file uses Classification Markup Language (ClaML) to describe the data.
+This file is used as the template to generate the target.
+Consequently, DOM is used to extract the information that RIF is interested in the template and then generate the target also defined by ClaML.

+The target keeps the skeleton of the template and ignores the details that are not relevant with RIF.
+For example, the target has one “chapter”, a few “blocks” with “categories” related to the chapter; details about the “inclusion” and “exclusion” sections of the ICD 10 code description are excluded.
+As a result, the prototype code developed last month is revised: the new version not only can parse the template but also generate the target.
+Actually, the code can parse any XML files defined by ClaML.

+In the target, the dot sign is removed from the WHO ICD 10 code in accordance with the RIF data format.
+The size of the target is small.

+The naked eye test shows the target only contains the ICD 10 code details used in RIF.

+##### To do:
+- Refactor the prototype code.
+- Unit testing of the prototype code using KG’s existing test cases with possible new ones.
+- Fit the feature into RIF properly.
+Export the feature as a web service.
+Then the Javascript snippet in the front-end web page can call the service directly; the web page can render the RIF ICD 10 code taxonomy structure successfully.
+- Use the similar way to generate a file containing the ICD 9 code used in RIF.

 #### May
 - Continue reading RIF 3.2 manual to preciously understand the purpose, features, concepts, and business logic of RIF.
 - Learn the database schema to understand RIF terms, how the data is organized, what the functions of database procedures are and how they should be interfaced with the middleware.